bigsmoke/sapienshabitat/pages/elderflower-bubbles/page.md

 # Elderflower bubbles

-_[Sambucus nigra]{lang="la"}_ is its scientific name, but I'm more familiar with its dutch name: ‘[vlierbes]{lang="nl"}’.
+<i lang="la">Sambucus nigra</i> is its scientific name, but I'm more familiar with its dutch name: ‘<span lang="nl">vlierbes</span>’.
 The common name in English for this scrub is elderberry, but we weren't interested in the berries; we were interested in the flowers.
 So, we went on a little undertaking to a derelict school nearby that was swimming in a sea of white elderflower heads somewhere around the beginning of June.

 ![Marilisa is ogling those delicious, sweet-scented elderflowers, wondering which one to sever from its branch next.](Groningen_2017-06-04_Picking_elder_flowerheads_5.jpg){.text-width width="4128" height="2322"}